rormiston/dotfiles/README.md

 # dotfiles

 These are my dotfiles for bash, zsh and vim.
-They need to be sorted out.
-They are filled with tons of junk at the moment.
-I just don't want to lose them as everything works right now.
-I'll straighten them out soon
+Basically it's just ultimate-vim but with a few tweaks and additions.
+To install everything, just run ./make_vim_pretty inside the TerminalSetup folder